Wager on the 2022 Pegasus World Cup at TwinSpires

 In 2019, the $16 million purse was split between the main Cup race ($9m) and a new Turf race ($7m) drew a strong field.

 In the wake of a rash of thoroughbred fatalities at Santa Anita Racetrack in 2019, a number of changes were made to the Pegasus World Cup in 2020.
-The 2020 Pegasus World Cup Invitational (G1) will be a “medication-free” event as part of a larger industry effort to make the sport safer and more sustainable.
-Additionally, there will be no entry fee in 2020, and the purses will decline from $9 million to $3 million for the main race and from $7 million to $1 million for the Pegasus World Cup Turf Invitational.
+The 2020 Pegasus World Cup Invitational (G1) became a “medication-free” event as part of a larger industry effort to make the sport safer and more sustainable.
+Additionally, organizers removed the the entry fee in 2020, and the purses declined from $9 million to $3 million for the main race and from $7 million to $1 million for the Pegasus World Cup Turf Invitational.

-The 2021 event will continue with the same “medication-free” standards and purse amounts as last year, along with offering the winner of the World Cup Invitational an automatic bid to the 2021 $20 million Saudi Cup!
+The 2022 event will continue with the same “medication-free” standards and purse amounts established in 2020.
+Additionally, the winner of the World Cup Invitational will again receive an automatic bid to the 2022 $20 million Saudi Cup!